-- Draw on culture and cultural players as vital elements for strengthening the Internet and digital media as democratic and emancipatory forces, underpinned by respect for human rights, diversity, pluralism, transparency, reliability, independence, tolerance, inclusion and solidarity; - Enlargen the scope of critical digital media and information literacy programmes in the education and lifelong learning of children, youth and adults to boost their creative talent and make use of it for rising to digital challenges to democracy; - Capitalise on the knowhow of Council of Europe platforms and other related institutions in order to take advantage of Europe's cultural and linguistic diversity by promoting intercultural dialogue and exchanging best practices on the use, reuse, innovative creation and diffusion of cultural content, both online and offline; - When preparing guidelines or measures to counter information disorder and hate speech, take into account the capacity of culture to act as a catalyst for shaping and promoting informed citizenship online and make use of relevant European and other international standards and strategies in this connection; - Bring this recommendation, and appended guidelines, to the attention of all relevant stakeholders to enable them to take the measures necessary to contribute to its implementation.
+- Draw on culture and cultural players as vital elements for strengthening the Internet and digital media as democratic and emancipatory forces, underpinned by respect for human rights, diversity, pluralism, tolerance, inclusion and solidarity; - Enlargen the scope of critical digital media and information literacy programmes in the education and lifelong learning of children, youth and adults to boost their creative talent and make use of it for rising to digital challenges to democracy; - Bring this recommendation, and appended guidelines, to the attention of all relevant stakeholders to enable them to take the measures necessary to contribute to its implementation.

-Appendix I to Recommendation CM/Rec (2018)...
+Appendix I to Recommendation CM/Rec (2018)..